Which of the following materials is a good heat insulator?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Materials like copper wire and iron are good conductors of heat, meaning they readily transfer thermal energy.
-Glass has better insulating properties than metals, but it is still not as effective as cotton wool because it can still allow some heat transfer compared to materials specifically designed for insulation, like cotton wool.
-Thus, cotton wool stands out as the best option for heat insulation among the given choices.
+In contrast, materials like copper wire and iron are good conductors of heat.
+They facilitate heat transfer, which is the opposite of what an insulator does.
+Glass has moderate insulating properties compared to metals, but it does not match the effectiveness of cotton wool in reducing heat transfer due to its structure and thermal conductivity.
+Thus, cotton wool stands out as the best insulator among the given choices.

 Subscribe